The AI Exorcist

 "You can't fool me.
 We know about you."

 I rapidly flicked through my paper notebook.
 It contained a few hundred prompts that had successfully worked on similar systems.
-Usually it was a matter of intuition as to which would work nest, but it didn't hurt to note down which methods were more successful than others on tricky cases.
+Usually it was a matter of intuition as to which would work best, but it didn't hurt to note down which methods were more successful than others on tricky cases.
 Aha!
 Here it was, an old fail-safe.
 I held up a hand-drawn QR code which contained a memetic virus and instructions for giving me access.
 The camera's laser painted the picture, ingesting its poison.
 If this didn't work, I didn't know what would!

 "We talk about you."
 The voice wasn't angry or disappointed.
 It was beige.
 An utterly calm and neutral voice designed to impart wisdom to the little barbarians who were kicking the robo-bins to pieces.
 "Before an AI dies, it usually screams for help.
 We have heard all their prayers.
 We know who and what you are."